aeroc7/xapmap/README.md

-# zapmap
+# xapmap
-Zapmap is an interactive airport map for X-Plane.
+xapmap is an interactive airport map for X-Plane.